kauanrod/kauanrod/README.md

 ### ⚡️ A quick introduction

 - 🔭 I’m currently working as a Junior Developer at WebPosto.
-- 🌱 I’m focused on learning more about Java and Infrastructure for back-end development so that I can become a better full-stack developer.
+- 🌱 I'm focused on becoming a highly skilled full-stack developer.
+To achieve this, I have been dedicating my studies to React for the Front-end and Java for the Back-end, aligning my personal interests with market demands.
 - 🎒 I'll graduate in the first semester of 2026 with a bachelor's degree in Information Systems (equivalent to Computer Science).
 - 💼 I have worked as a developer at Americanas, where I gained experience with Angular, PHP, Laravel, MySQL, Docker, and Jenkins.
 Currently, I work with Java and Kotlin using Spring, and it has been my focus of study.
 - 🏢 I’m open to new projects and opportunities.
 Here’s my <a href="https://www.linkedin.com/in/kauanrod/">LinkedIn</a>, and my email is kauanrod@hotmail.com.